 Key dates of SFDR – Sustainable Finance Disclosure Regulation

 29 December 2019 – Entry into force of SFDR

 10 March 2021 – First application date for the disclosure requirements at entity level and in pre-contractual documents at product level in accordance with the principle-based requirements of the regulation

-30 June 2021 – Disclosure by product manufacturers (500+ employees) of their policies on consideration of PAI on sustainability factors
+30 June 2021 – Disclosure by product manufacturers (500+ employees) of their policies in consideration of PAI on sustainability factors

-1 January 2023 – Disclosure of consideration of adverse sustainability impacts for financial products of large product manufacturers
+1 January 2023 – Entry into application of the RTS and disclosure in consideration of adverse sustainability impacts for financial products of large product manufacturers

 30 June 2023 – Disclosure of PAI indicators by large product manufacturers